codio-content/ThinkJava/.guides/content/immutable-objects-exercises.md

 1.0     2.708333333333333     2.718281828459045
 ```

-You can use the escape sequence `"\\t"` to put a tab character between columns of a table.
+You can use the escape sequence `"<br/>t"` to put a tab character between columns of a table.

 1. Vary the number of terms in the series (the second argument that `check` sends to `myexp`) and see the effect on the accuracy of the result.
 Adjust this value until the estimated value agrees with the correct answer when `x` is 1.